 Architecture of Incarceration As the country prepares to spend billions of pounds building 10,000 new prison places, architect Danna Walker asks why contemporary prison architecture persistently follows a 200 year-old blueprint.

-Partnerships across the sector We are nothing without our partners, whose messages we aim to amplify and whose priorities we aim to reflect in high-quality content.
+Partnerships across the sector We are nothing without our partners, whose messages we amplify and whose priorities we reflect in highquality, impactful content.